tomas-dostal/PA2-2022/semester/README.md

 - objects to draw: circle, ellipse, rectangle, polyline, group of objects, line
 - output data encoder: BMP, SVG, tspaint

+There are several usages of Polymorphism.
+- First is the `Draw` class which allows any child of `SuperShape` to be exported.
+The implementation for that method differs for `ShapeGroup` and `Shape`.
+- The second usage is the `PolyLine` class, which is used for exporting `Shape`-based objects.
+- Third usage (not that much polymorphism) is Export class it's `Process`method, which is used for exporting `ShapeGroup`-based objects for specific formats.
+**Long**

 Polymorphism is used for rendering and exporting objects.
 Across the code we can see a `Draw` method.
 This is used to prepare objects for export.
 All objects inheriting from `Shape` can actually be rendered using `PolyLine`,